Humidification for Paper Processing and Printing Industries

 An ideal humidity level ensures paper quality, a great finished product, dimensional stability of paper, optimum ink transfer, and improved reliability.
 The result is less paper jams or breaks and reduced paper curl and cracking — all while maintaining maximum equipment speed.
 Shrinkage and static electricity are also eliminated from the process.

 So, if maintaining a specific humidity level improves operations and increases profitability, what is the best way to achieve the required humidity levels?

 The two most common approaches for humidification in the paper processing and printing industries include adiabatic humidification (direct evaporation) and isothermal humidification (steam).

-First, it does not introduce any thermal energy (heat) into the water supply or the surrounding air.
-In fact, due to the process of thermal dynamics, the evaporative process will reduce the ambient temperature throughout the area where the system is operating.
-This can be critical in facilities where increased temperatures are a result of the operation of the equipment.
+Adiabatic humidification differs from the isothermal process in several important aspects.
+First, it does not introduce thermal energy (heat) into the water supply or surrounding air.
+In fact, due to the process of thermal dynamics, the evaporative process actually reduces ambient temperature.
+This can be critical in facilities where equipment operation can increase temperatures.

 Second, the adiabatic humidification process saves time and money compared to most isothermal methods of humidification.
 An adiabatic humidification system requires about 15 watts of electricity to provide 8 lbs.
 (1 gallon) of water capacity.
 A comparably sized steam system would require approximately 3000 watts for the same water capacity.

 An adiabatic humidification system also provides lower startup and maintenance costs.
 Historically, the need for re-circulated water for these systems presented significant challenges, such as increased operational costs and additional maintenance needs.
 The need for re-circulated water was largely due to inferior products and the inability to obtain high moisture absorption rates.
 Improved design and technology within the high-pressure fog industry have addressed this deficiency and eliminated the need for water recirculation.